whetstoneresearch/doppler-indexer-rs/docs/ETH_CALL_COLLECTION.md

 3. For each block in the range, it builds `eth_call` requests for all configured contracts/functions
 4. Calls are executed in batches (controlled by `rpc_batch_size` config)
 5. Results are written to parquet, grouped by contract and function
+6. Event triggers arrive via a separate channel from the receipts collector and are processed independently

 ## Output Format